Skip to content

 Pre-Compilation

 Middleware chains are compiled at registration time into a single nested function.
-There's no array iteration, no allocation per request:
+No array iteration, no allocation per request:

 typescript